Ottervanger/MultiETSC/README.md

-# EarlyTSC
+# MultiETSC

-Implementation of early time series classification algorithms.
-The aim is to produce a python package that provides interface to these methods conforming to scikit-learn standards.
-This is done by keeping as much of the existing implementations intact as possible.
+MultiETSC implements Automated Machine Learing (AutoML) for Early Time Series Classification (ETSC).
+This is done by simultaneously optimizing for both earliness and accuracy using the multi-objective algorithm configurator MO-ParamILS.
+The search space of this optimization consists of the set of ETSC algorithms and their hyper-parameters.

-The following algorithms are (planned to be) included:
+The following algorithms are included:

 | Algorithm | code | Publication |
 | --------- | ---- | ----------- |